praveen2710/Android-Development/PluralSight/android-Intents/ComponentActivation/README.md

 ## Development Updates
 * Added the initial commit
 * Added functionality to call implicit activity and service with custom menu options
+* Added functionality to call service explicitly
+* Added broadcast receiver to detect airplane mode toggling

 ## Doubts and question
 * use of constructor vs onCreate in service?
 * prevent multiple instances of activity from being generated?
+* issue when calling service explicitly
+* not seeing reciever work when app is not running